hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 Make sure to install *Guest Additions* to enable folder sharing (see the above [Setup Linux](#setup-debian) section).
 ```

-Sharing data between the host system (e.g., *Windows 10*) and the guest system (*Debian Linux VM*) enables to transfer files to and from the VM to the host system.
+Sharing data between the host system (e.g., *Windows 10*) and the guest system (*Debian Linux VM*) enables the transfer of files to and from the VM to the host system.

 * At a place of your convenience, create a new folder on the host system (e.g., *Windows 10*) and call it shared (e.g., `C:\Users\USER\documents\shared\`).
 * Start *VirtualBox* and the Debian Linux VM.<br>*Make sure that the scaled view mode is off (toggle view modes with RIGHT `CTRL` (`Host`) and `C` on the keyboard).*